warbelo/Lockout/README.md

     - optim_id = 2: Adam
 * epochs: Maximum number of epochs during training
 * early_stopping: Number of epochs used in the convergence condition
-* tol_loss: Maxumum change in the training loss function used in the convergence condition
+* tol_loss: Maximum change in the training loss function used in the convergence condition
 * reset_weights: Whether or not to reset weights before starts training
 ```
 from lockout import Lockout